HadrienPatte/HadrienPatte.github.io/README.md

 # [HadrienPatte.github.io](https://HadrienPatte.github.io)

-This repository holds the code of my personnal github pages website.
+This repository holds the code of my personal github pages website.

+## Development

+This site is build with [Jekyll](https://github.com/jekyll/jekyll).
+Check [Github's documentation](https://help.github.com/en/articles/setting-up-your-github-pages-site-locally-with-jekyll) on how to work locally with Jekyll.

 ## License